 Present talks within communities on the Site Steward Program or the preservation of heritage resources.
 Site Stewards may also participate in the following activities if they are in the direct, in-field supervision of a professional archaeologist:

 State and Federal antiquity laws prohibit damage to archaeological and paleontological sites.
 Help protect Arizona's irreplaceable cultural resources by becoming a Steward of the past.
-To become a Site Steward, please download and fill out an Arizona Site Steward Application and send it to the address below:
+To become a Site Steward, please fill out an online application at: http://www.azsitestewardprogram.com/online-application

 Non-state employees who wish to be reimbursed for valid travel expenses must complete a W-9 form.
 You must also keep receipts and fill out and turn in the following form.
 There are two versions to choose from.